diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 All requests made to the GitHub API respect the rate-limit and appropriately suspend execution if it is exceeded, with safeguards in place to kill the process in case this logic fails.
-Additionally, all responses are cached to reduce the amount of requests needed.
+Additionally, all responses are cached to reduce the number of requests needed.

 Then, this list is passed to a separate script that fetches the latest revision of the default branch returned by the GitHub API for each repository.